Your shopping cart is empty.

 3D environment software is exactly what it sounds like.
 It provides you the stage to create a digital environment and populate it with natural elements, like mountains and lakes and forests and clouds.
 This is an incredibly fun way to play with 3d, and you can make really pretty images almost by accident.
 Like any software, there'll be a learning curve.
 Once you get a handle on the interface and controls though, you'll be having fun making digital landscapes.
 Blender (mentioned above), and other higher end 3d programs include environmental capabilities, but in the interest of keeping it simple here, I'm just listing standalone options.

 Bryce: Bryce is where it all started for me.
-I began with Bryce over 20 years ago, and I have a soft spot for it.
+I began with Bryce as my first 3d program, almost 20 years ago now, and I have a soft spot for it.
 It's getting harder to find, and the latest Mac OS won't run it.
 That said, it's a gem for beginners.
 One caveat is that Bryce is unlike any other 3d landscape program.
 It's simple and somewhat limited, but the controls are geared more for an artist's mind than a technician's mind.
 You can jump right in with this one.
 It's $20, but you may be able to find earlier versions for less.
 Bryce 7

 Terragen: I personally have never used Terragen, but I have seen some spectacular 3D landscape work done with it.
 Go to the site and look at the examples.
 It's another one that's been around for a while, so there are plenty of tutorials available for beginners.
 Oh, and it's free!
 Terragen